Marie biscuit

 A Marie biscuit is a type of biscuit similar to a rich tea biscuit.
 It is also known (in various languages) as María, Mariebon and Marietta, amongst other names.

 Description

 The biscuit is round and usually has the name embossed upon its top surface, the edges of which are also embossed with an intricate design.
 It is made with wheat flour, sugar, palm oil or sunflower seed oil and, unlike the rich tea biscuit, is typically vanilla-flavoured.

 History

 The Marie biscuit was created by the London bakery Peek Freans in 1874 to commemorate the marriage of the Grand Duchess Maria Alexandrovna of Russia to the Duke of Edinburgh.
 It became popular throughout Europe, particularly in Portugal and Spain where, following the Civil War, the biscuit became a symbol of the country's economic recovery after bakeries produced mass quantities to consume a surplus of wheat.

-Marie biscuits became popular in South Africa after going into production by Bakers Biscuits in 1898.
+Marie biscuits became popular in South Africa and Namibia after going into production by Bakers Biscuits in 1898.